cysouw/graphicalgrammar/text/english.md

 - [A]{.grey} The gardener, [*a (s)*]{.grey} who is engaged at Mr. Mann's, [A]{.grey} sold the fruit, [*a (o)*]{.grey} which was not quite ripe, [*b*]{.grey} when the market was over.
 :::

+Meiklejohn does not cite Clark, but he was in Washington, DC, as a private tutor in the years 1853-1854 [@graves2008: 13-14], so he would have ample opportunity to come across the works of Clark.

 ::: {.im #meiklejohn1862_20}
 Illustration for [@last a] from Meiklejohn [-@meiklejohn1862: 20].
 This graphic seems very likely to be inspired by the diagrams from Clark (see [@sec:clark1847]).
-Meiklejohn does not cite Clark.
 :::

+Meiklejohn does not cite Bauer, but he was very proficient in German form an early age on [@graves2008: 12-13].
+At 25 years of age Meiklejohn translated Kant's *Critique of pure reason* into English [@graves2008: 12-17].
+Given this background, it would not be surprising that he ran across a book with the pertinent title *Grundzüge der neuhochdeutschen Grammatik* [@bauer1850].

 ::: {.im #meiklejohn1866_12}
 *Formula* for [@last b] from Meiklejohn [-@meiklejohn1866: 12], probably inspired by Bauer (see [@sec:bauer1850]).
 Meiklejohn explains that he uses lower-case letters for different kinds of subordinate clauses, specifically using *a*=adjectival (i.e. relative clause), *b*=adverbial and *c*=noun (i.e. complement clause).
 This is similar to Bauer, though Bauer uses the letters differently (*a*=complement, *b*=relative, *c*=adverbial).
 At other points in his book, Meiklejohn appears to be not consistent in the usage of these letters (cf. [@fig:meiklejohn1866_73])